devanshi-jain/devanshi-jain/README.md

 # Hello there, I'm Devanshi!
-I'm a senior at UC San Diego, pursuing a Math-CS major with a passion for software development and research.
+I'm a junior at UC San Diego, pursuing a Math-CS major with a passion for software development and research.
 - :star2: As a Software Intern at <a href="https://sites.google.com/ucsd.edu/derconnect/home?authuser=0">Jacobs School of Engineering</a>, I actively contribute to projects aimed at optimizing smart plug usage.
 This involves developing scheduler grader programs, generating heatmaps, and calculating efficiency metrics to maximize energy savings.